Free Michigan Driving Test 2026

 Supervised Driving

-Once you've completed segment two and logged 50 hours of supervised driving (including ten at night), you'll be ready to take the driving test and demonstrate your skills.
+Once you’ve completed segment two and logged 50 hours of supervised driving (including ten at night), you’ll be ready to take the driving test and demonstrate your skills.
+Applicants must also practice driving with a licensed adult for at least 30 days before they can take the driving skills test.

 Preparing for the Michigan Permit Test